Louise Harnby | Crime Fiction and Thriller Editor

 Picture

-So, what is a manuscript critique?
+What is a manuscript critique?

 A critique sounds a bit daunting, akin to the word criticise – but it's not a harsh deconstruction.
-Essentially, a critique looks at the "big picture" elements of a manuscript (plot, pace, characters, voice, etc.) and offers a constructive analysis, with the aim of showing where the writing succeeds and where it could be improved, to better inform the writer's next step.
+Essentially, a critique looks at the big-picture elements of a manuscript (plot, pace, characters, voice, etc.) and offers a constructive analysis.

 Who are the clients?

-Most of my critiquing clients are writers on a journey to self-publication, or writers who want to increase their chances of representation for traditional publication.
-Generally, a critiquing client will be interested in making sure the core of their novel is as good as it can be, and looking for external professional confirmation and/or suggestions for development.
+Generally, a client will be interested in making sure the core of their novel is as good as it can be, and looking for external professional confirmation and/or suggestions for development.

 This type of assessment comes before any copy-editing or proofreading, and can be used to test ideas (with a sample of the novel plus a synopsis) or strengthen complete novels when the writer feels there is more work to be done but is not sure how to go about it.